AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ***Ability Score Increase.*** Increase your Intelligence, Wisdom, or Charisma score by 1, to a maximum of 20.

 ***Otherworldly Casting.*** Choose one level 1 spell from the Enchantment or Illusion school of magic.
 You always have that spell and the *Misty Step* spell prepared.
 You can cast each of these spells without expending a spell slot.
 Once you cast either spell in this way, you can't cast that spell in this way again until you finish a Long Rest.
 You can also cast these spells using spell slots you have of the appropriate level.
-The spells' spellcasting ability is the ability increased by this feat.
+The spells' Spellcasting Ability is the ability increased by this feat.

 {{pageNumber,auto}}
 {{footnote PART 2 | CHARACTER OPTIONS}}